Fulbright Public Policy Fellowship

 Number of recipients

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

 The Fulbright Public Policy Fellowship provides opportunities for U.S. early and mid-career professionals and practitioners to serve in placements in a foreign government ministry or institution around the world.
 Fulbright Public Policy Fellows build mutual understanding and contribute to strengthening the public sector while cultivating public policy experience in their area of expertise.
-The Fulbright Public Policy Fellowship also includes an independent research component that focuses on an issue related to the Fellow's in-country work.
+The Fulbright Public Policy Fellowship also includes an independent professional component that provides fellows the opportunity to interact with the local community and further their career goals.

 The Fellows will have an opportunity to build their knowledge and skills, provide support to partner-country institutions, and promote long-term ties between the U.S. and the partner country.

 Fellows will work with ministry officials as “technical specialists”, immersing themselves in ongoing assignments and new initiatives, at the direction and under the supervision of host government officials.
 They will have the opportunity to work on issues related to their sector and contribute to public policy-related projects that benefit the host country.
 In addition, Fellows will undertake an independent professional project related to their area of expertise.

 Fellows will be hosted by a ministry or institution and spend approximately 80% of their time carrying out ministry-directed projects.
 Approximately 20% of their time will be dedicated to their independent professional project.
 Fellows must work with their ministry supervisors to agree upon a schedule, which will be determined on an individualized basis and will take different forms depending on the country and the placement.